 Where Did the Battle of Hastings Happen?

 Historians have long accepted that Battle Abbey was built ‘on the very spot’ where William the Conqueror defeated King Harold.
-So is there any truth in recent claims that the battle took place elsewhere?
+But why do they think this, and is there any reason to suppose that the battle took place elsewhere?

 The Battle of Hastings, fought on 14 October 1066, is the most famous battle in English history.
 There is widespread consensus among historians that William the Conqueror founded Battle Abbey in penance for the blood shed at the battle and to commemorate his great victory, on the very spot where he defeated King Harold.

-Recently it has been suggested, however, that the battle was not fought here.
+It has been suggested, however, that the battle was not fought here.
 Several alternative locations have been put forward, including Crowhurst, about three miles south of Battle, and Caldbec Hill, about a mile to the north.
-Advocates of both sites claim that the Battle Abbey monks invented the association between their abbey and the battlefield, which first appearing in the Chronicle of Battle Abbey, written in the late 12th century.
+Advocates of both sites claim that the Battle Abbey monks invented the association between their abbey and the battlefield in the Chronicle of Battle Abbey, written in the late 12th century, 100 years or more after 1066.

 The Chronicle provides a colourful account of the abbey’s foundation.
 It describes how, just before the battle, William vowed to found an abbey, and insisted that it should be sited on the battlefield, even though the local ground conditions were unfavourable.
 In fact, according to the Chronicle, the monks overseeing construction were so dismayed with the spot that they decided to build their monastery a little way off, before being ordered to move onto the correct spot by the king.